Bolton: Trump explanations on classified documents show ‘real level of desperation’ - NewsBreak

 Bolton: Trump explanations on classified documents show ‘real level of desperation’

-Former national security adviser John Bolton said in a new interview that former President Trump’s defense after the FBI retrieved classified documents from his Mar-a-Lago estate “shows a real level of desperation.”
+(The Hill) — Former national security adviser John Bolton said in a new interview that former President Donald Trump’s defense after the FBI allegedly found classified documents at his Mar-a-Lago estate “shows a real level of desperation.”

-“When somebody begins to concoct lies like this, it shows a real level of desperation,” Bolton, who served under Trump from 2018 to 2019, told The New York Times.
+“When somebody begins to concoct lies like this, it shows a real level of desperation,” Bolton, who was appointed by Trump, told The New York Times.

 The now-unsealed search warrant and property receipt indicate the FBI seized 11 sets of classified documents from the Florida estate, including one set labeled as “various classified/TS/SCI documents,” meaning top secret/sensitive compartmentalized information that is required to be viewed in secure facilities.